Sevasit/ATM-PYTHON/readme.md

 # Demo_ATM_PROGRAM

-🍕 using python 3 - OOP
+🍕 using python 3

+- Practice python (OOP)
+- Practice logic by python

 ✈️ How to run "ATM"